 I’d like to say that the last few years of writing and speaking were all a deliberate strategic building towards this moment.
 But the truth is, I felt the pull and stayed open to possibilities.
 The exhilaration of the momentum became too hard to resist.
 I began waking up early and rushing to the computer to see what my email would bring.
 I felt alive and full of meaning with the growing connections of kindred spirits and leaders needing support.

 The long hours and travel to do my leadership role well and the time needed to serve the LGL pursuits became too much to sustain.
 I had to choose.
 It was time to do what I felt most called to do.
-And so I offer some of the behind the scenes decisions that helped turned the dream into reality.
+And so I offer some of the behind-the-scenes decisions that helped turn the dream into reality.

 - Building A Financial Foundation – When I was in my late twenties with a small baby and a big mortgage, my husband lost his job.
-My salary could not cover the mortage payment, let alone the other expenses, and our entire savings had gone to the down payment.
+My salary could not cover the mortgage payment, let alone the other expenses, and our entire savings had gone to the down payment.
 We ate a lot of noodles.
 That early experience taught me to never let my lifestyle outgrow my savings.
 I vowed to save enough that my bags could be “packed,” and not be overly dependent on any company.
-I shared this philosophy anonymously on Greg Marcus’, Idol Buster blog, in my 2012 post, Bags Packed & Ready To Lead.

 - Building Genuine Relationships – The most exhilarating part of this journey has been the amazing kindred spirits I’ve met along the way.
 I have strong leadership values which sometimes leave me swimming upstream.
 It’s been awesome to connect with other schools of like-minded fish fighting the same battle.